 The Center for the Study of American Democracy is currently seeking submissions for the George Gund Prize.
-The deadline is Monday, Jan.
-30, 2017.
+The deadline is midnight, Friday, March 2, 2018.

-The George Gund Prize is a $2,500 cash prize awarded annually for an exceptional essay that examines the American form of republican government as set forth in the United States Constitution.
+The George Gund Award is a $2,500 cash prize awarded annually at Honors Day for an exceptional essay that examines the American form of republican government as set forth in the United States Constitution.

 The George Gund Prize was created in 1952 by George Gund Honorary degree of 1950, longtime trustee of the College, chair of the Finance Committee, father of Graham Gund, '63 and former chair of the Cleveland Trust Company.